taquiles/nuagesdr/README.md

-This showcase implements a platform (or a feature subset) which allow to retrieve, from the backend, a Form so Insurence Careers may customize data to be collect per insurence.
+This showcase implements a platform (or a feature subset) which allow to retrieve, from the backend, a Form so Insurance Careers may customize data to be collected per insurance.

 # Use Case

-The Use case is depicted bellow.
+The Use case is depicted below.

 ![Use Case](https://github.com/taquiles/nuagesdr/blob/master/docs/Use_Case-Nuages.png)